-Section 5.
+Section 4.
 Workplace Safety/Security

 The City is committed to providing a work environment that is safe, secure and free of intimidation, threats and violence.
 The City maintains this commitment with a policy of "zero tolerance" to acts of violence and by training its employees to recognize and effectively respond to violent/potential violent behavior in the workplace.
 All acts of violence or force, either threatened or actual, are prohibited and are met with disciplinary action, up to and including termination and criminal prosecution.
-(See Appendix for Workplace Safety/Security Policy revised as of 02-16-06) (PPPM 5-13.2; 7-2; 8-9.1; 8-9.2)

-Section 6.
+Section 5.
 Workplace Safety, Security, Inspection and Access

-To ensure a safe work environment, the City reserves the right, based upon reasonable suspicion, to inspect, search and access all property which is brought to or utilized by an employee in the workplace.
-This property includes, but is not limited to, offices, facilities, vehicles, desks, tool boxes, safes, lockers, files, file cabinets, closets, documents, computer data storage, voice and e-mail, internet use, telephones, electronic data, file and fax transmissions and audio/video tape recordings.
+To ensure a safe work environment, the City reserves the right, based upon reasonable suspicion, to inspect, search and access all City property which is brought to or utilized by an employee in the workplace.
+This property includes, but is not limited to, City offices, facilities, vehicles, desks, tool boxes, safes, lockers, files, file cabinets, closets, documents, computer data storage, voice and email, internet use, telephones, electronic data, file and fax transmissions and audio/video tape recordings.
 The City reserves the right to conduct searches described in this policy without notice or consent of the affected employee or that employee's representative.
 Searches shall be conducted with the approval of the City Manager or designee, by the employee's supervisor, law enforcement and Human Resources.
-(PPPM 8-9.2)